apache/mesos/docs/app-framework-development-guide.md

 The current semantics of the default executor are as folows:

+-- Task group is an atomic unit of deployment of a scheduler onto the default executor.

+-- The default executor can run one or more task groups (since Mesos 1.2) and each task group can be launched by the scheduler at different points in time.

--- Tasks are launched as nested containers underneath the executor container.
+-- All task groups' tasks are launched as nested containers underneath the executor container.

 -- Task containers and executor container share resources like cpu, memory, network and volumes.

+-- Each task can have its own separate root file system (e.g., Docker image).

--- There is no resource isolation between different tasks within an executor.
+-- There is no resource isolation between different tasks or task groups within an executor.
    Tasks' resources are added to the executor container.

--- If any of the tasks exits with a non-zero exit code, all the tasks in the task group are killed and the executor shuts down.
+-- If any of the tasks exits with a non-zero exit code, all the tasks in the task group are killed automatically.
+The default executor commits suicide if there are no active task groups.

--- Multiple task groups are not supported.

 Once the default executor is considered **stable**, the command executor will be deprecated in favor of it.